-The meeting will be conducted by the next senior manager and a member of the HR department.
+The meeting will be conducted by the line manager and a member of the HR department.
 The employee is entitled to be accompanied by a colleague or a recognised trade union official.
-The staff member must be informed of the possible outcomes of the review meeting in writing.
-The letter must set out sufficient information and examples, and any relevant available evidence of the person's performance and progress that will be considered at the meeting so that the staff member can fully prepare themselves for the meeting.
+The letter must include all set out sufficient information and examples, and any relevant available evidence of the person's performance and progress that will be considered at the meeting so that the staff member can fully prepare themselves for the meeting.